 - The responsible conduct of research (RCR) involves the following major components: values; policies; planning and conducting research; reviewing and reporting research; and responsible authorship and publication.

-- Research that is completed, irrespective of results, must be published since it would be unethical to expose another set of participant/patients/volunteers to the same risks to obtain the same results.
+- Research that is completed, irrespective of results, must be published since it would be unethical to expose another set of participants/patients/volunteers to the same risks to obtain the same results.

-- Avoid bias in the research process as it is considered as unethical to deliberate attempt to either hide facts or to under-represent or over-represent the truth.
+- Avoid bias in the research process as it is considered unethical to deliberately attempt to either hide facts or to under-represent or over-represent the truth.

 Responsible authorship and publication-